hoffstadt/DearPyGui/docs/source/documentation/item-creation.rst

 item in the parent the new item will come before.
 Default will place the new widget at the end.

-Below is an example demonstrating adding and deleting app items during runtime:
+Below is an example demonstrating adding and deleting items during runtime:

 .. code-block:: python

     import dearpygui.dearpygui as dpg

     dpg.create_context()

     def add_buttons():
         global new_button1, new_button2